NBISweden/elixir_evaluation_evaluation/docs/results_2.md

   studes and repeats that there does exist a small positive association between the ratings given by learners and measures of learning
+- [Schiekirka and Raupach, 2015]` (which curiously enough does not mention the other two meta analyses) concludes that overall course ratings are not influenced by high quality teaching.
+They remark with with a reference to earlier work:
+  'With regard to overall course ratings, students tended to rely on their 'gut feelings' rather than using objective benchmarks of course quality' `[Schiekirka et al., 2015]`

 <!--